Announcement Type: New and Competing Continuation.

 2. Applicants should identify their experience with other similar projects, including the results of those projects and provide evidence of their past or potential cooperation and experience with AI/AN communities and Tribes.

-3. Applicants should demonstrate substantial benefit to Indian health programs.
+3. Applicants should demonstrate their program's substantial benefit to Indian health programs.

-C. Project Objective(s), Work Plan and Approach (30 points)
+B. Project Objective(s), Work Plan and Approach (40 Points)

 1. Applicants must clearly describe how they will recruit and train individuals to be clinical psychologists and to provide scholarships to students enrolled in the college of clinical psychology to pay tuition, books, fees, and stipends for living expenses.

-3. Applicants must clearly describe how the program will assist the clinical psychologist with job placement and track their payback status to ensure service obligation is fulfilled.
+4. Applicants must clearly describe how the program will assist the clinical psychologist with job placement at eligible Indian health sites and track their payback status to ensure service obligation is fulfilled.

 1. Present a plan for evaluating success in carrying out the project on a day-to-day project operation and conduct a quantitative and qualitative evaluation of the year's activities.